 Tend to be tight with large hands

 As for choosing the right thickness, you have to choose between protection and dexterity.
-Thicker gloves usually provide better protection, around three millimeters is best used in cold temperatures.
+Thicker gloves usually provide better protection.
+Around three millimeters is best used in cold temperatures.
 But thicker kayak gloves can be stiff and affects your fine motor ability.
 However, it’s essential to keep your hands warm and dry.

-Fingered or Fingerless kayak gloves?
+Fingered or Fingerless Kayak Gloves?

-Your hands will be the source of your strength and control.
-So, you need to find a pair of kayak gloves that provide a good grip.
+You need to find a pair of kayak gloves that provide a good grip.
 You need a solid grip on your kayak paddle and other gear you have with you.
 When you are hauling your kayak to and from the water, you want a kayaking glove with a good grip.